ergoplatform/ergodocs/docs/uses/chaincash.md

 ### Trust Mechanisms

 - **Transparent Records**: Agents' transaction and reserve histories are publicly accessible, allowing for informed decision-making.
-- **Reputation Systems**: Agents build reputations based on theirtransaction history, influencing their trustworthiness.
+- **Reputation Systems**: Agents build reputations based on their transaction history, influencing their trustworthiness.
-- **Dispute Resolution**: Smart contracts and transparent records facilitate fair and efficient dispute resolution.
+- **Dispute Resolution**: ChainCash uses smart contracts and transparent records to manage disputes.
+The system prevents disputes by enforcing predefined rules automatically, ensuring a fair and efficient resolution process.

 ## Technical Details of ChainCash